laboon/CS1530/cs1530-course-info.md

 ## Grading

-* Mid-term Exam - 10%
+* Mid-term Exam - 15%
 * Final Exam - 15%
 * Group Project:
   * Sprint 1 Deliverable - 10%
   * Sprint 2 Deliverable - 10%
   * Sprint 3 Deliverable - 10%
+  * Sprint 4 Deliverable - 10%
   * Final Deliverable - 20%
-* Class Participation - 15% (incl.
+* Class Participation - 5% (incl.
 Exercises)
-* Lightning Talk - 10%
+* Lightning Talk - 5%

 It is strongly recommended that you come to class each for each lecture.
 Material may be presented or covered in class that is not in the reading.
 I also expect active participation in class (there will be various projects done in class).